yazgazan/YSh/Doc/basics/redirections.md

 Doesnt work with functions as it is done in the forked process.

 ```
-cat <& >&
+cat &< &>
 ```

 ## Redirection modifiers

-Redirections can be affected by 3 modifiers : 1, 2 and &.
+Redirections can be affected by 2 kind of modifiers : fds and &.
-1 and 2 specifies the standard or error input.
-& is the combinaison of 1 and 2.
+1 and 2 specifies the standard or error outputs.
+(Note that any fd can be used) & is the combinaison of 1 and 2.

 ```
-cat &> file
+cat &> "file name" # errors and standard outputs from cat are redirected to "file name"
 ```

 These modifiers can be append to specify an output :